-When Should You Honeymoon?
+When Should You Honeymoon in Alaska?

 Planning the Perfect Alaskan Honeymoon

 Want to sit back and relax with an all-inclusive package?
-Try secluded wilderness lodges you can only get to by air or water taxi, where you can sea kayak, fish, go bear viewing, and relax in a sauna or hot tub.
-Or go for full adventure with overnight backcountry hiking excursions, zip lining, walking on a glacier, or even driving a sled dog team.
-These are all super fun experiences you’ll look back on together – and might even inspire you to start planning early for your 5th, 15th or 50th anniversary trip back to the far north.
+Maybe you'd like to visit a secluded wilderness lodge you can only get to by air or water taxi—a place you can go sea kayaking, fishing, or bear viewing, then relax in a sauna or hot tub.
+Or, cozy into a private cabin.
+Or perhaps you'd prefer a full-on adventure, with overnight backcountry hiking excursions, zip lining, walking on a glacier, or even driving a sled dog team.
+These are all super-fun experiences you’ll look back on together, and might even inspire you to start planning early for your 5th, 15th, or 50th anniversary trip back to the far north!

-How Much Does it Cost?
+How Much Does It Cost?

 The price can vary dramatically, depending on the activities you opt for and the type of lodging you select.
 However, a typical 7-day Alaska vacation with popular excursions runs about $3,000 per person, not including your travel to the state.
 Check out our Alaska trip cost calculator here.